WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Oklahoma/WaterAllocation/ReadME.md

 - Permitted Surface Water Diversion Points: http://home-owrb.opendata.arcgis.com/datasets/permitted-surface-water-diversion-points?geometry=-119.379%2C31.373%2C-77.565%2C37.701
 - Permitted Groundwater Wells (Point coverage): https://home-owrb.opendata.arcgis.com/datasets/permitted-groundwater-wells
+- Area of Use data: https://home-owrb.opendata.arcgis.com/datasets/areas-of-use?geometry=-109.718%2C33.749%2C-87.404%2C36.886

 These datasets were saved to a local csv file copy to be used as input to the Python codes that prepare WaDE2 input files.
 Files can be found in the [RawInputData Folder](https://github.com/WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/tree/master/Oklahoma/WaterAllocation/RawInputData)/ Input files used are as follows...
  - Permitted_Groundwater_Wells.csv
  - Permitted_Surface_Water_Diversion_Points.csv
+ - OK_AreasofUse.csv

 ## Summary of Data Prep
 The following text summarizes the process used by the WSWC staff to prepare and share OWRB's water rights data for inclusion into the Water Data Exchange (WaDE 2.0) project.
 For a complete mapping outline, see *OK_Allocation Schema Mapping to WaDE_QA.xlsx*.
-Six executable code files were used to extract the OWRB's water rights data from the above mentioned input files.
+Seven executable code files were used to extract the OWRB's water rights data from the above mentioned input files.
 Each code file is numbered for order of operation.
-The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining five code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
+The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining six code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
 The last code file _(AllocationAmounts_facts)_ is depended on the previous files.
-Those six code files are as follows...
+Those Seven code files are as follows...

 - 0_PreProcessOklahomaAllocationData.ipynb
 - 1_OKwr_Methods.py